top of page

 The verb 'generate' has its etymological roots in Latin.
 It is derived from the Latin word 'generare,' which means 'to beget' or 'to produce.'
 This term is related to the word 'genus,' which means 'birth,' 'origin,' or 'kind.'
 Over time, 'generate' made its way into Middle English and retained its fundamental meaning of producing, creating, or bringing into existence something new, often through a process or action.
 The etymology of 'generate' underscores its historical connection to the concept of birth and origin, highlighting its role in describing the act of giving rise to something new, whether it be ideas, energy, or entities, through various processes or actions.

-Find the meaning of generate
+Find the correct meaning of the verb generate:

 Try Again!